Our Schools

 Nick’s Plan to Strengthen Our Schools:

-- Support and retain high-quality teachers by raising pay, expanding career pathways and restoring the professional autonomy educators deserve.
-We must finish the work of building rewarding career paths into leadership, tenure and more so that the passion of the vocation translates into a beneficial long term career.
+- Support and retain high-quality teachers: Successful schools start with high quality teachers.
+We must support our teachers by raising pay, reducing our unsustainable class sizes, expanding career pathways and restoring the professional autonomy educators deserve.
+We must finish the work of building rewarding career paths into leadership, tenure and more so that the passion of the vocation translates into a beneficial long-term career.

-- Ensure college and career readiness by rebuilding these programs from the ground up in the County so that our web of programs are effective and easy to access rather than duplicative and incomprehensible.
+- Ensure college and career readiness: Rebuilding college and career readiness programs from the ground up in the County so that our web of programs is effective and easy to access rather than duplicative and incomprehensible.
 That means developing a comprehensive, online interface for students, caregivers and district career readiness coordinators to easily identify the opportunities that make the most sense for the student.
 Meanwhile, we should leverage AVID and the Early College Access Program, expand the P-TECH program and the BCPS Work-Based Learning program so that we meet and exceed our state mandated college and career readiness goals.

-- Sponsor an AI Workforce Education Taskforce between BCPS, universities and industry partners to understand how AI will reshape our economy and industries and ensure we have resources to meet the needs of our economy right here in the County and our graduates are prepared for an AI-enabled job market.
+- Sponsor an AI Workforce Education Taskforce: The taskforce would combine resources from BCPS, universities and industry partners to understand how AI will reshape our economy and industries and ensure we have resources to meet the needs of our economy right here in the County and our graduates are prepared for an AI-enabled job market.

 - The One-hour Initiative: Nick will lead the charge for every BCPS parent to volunteer at least One hour per month in their child’s school to empower our schools to be the center of our communities.

-- Enable full transparency and accountability in BCPS spending and decision-making.
-We will reimagine Education Stat as SchoolStat, so that it is a public-facing, teacher-informed performance dashboard which empowers teachers, parents and taxpayers to know what’s working, what’s not and to be a part of a decision-making process using disaggregated data and state-of-the-art interfaces.
+- Enable full transparency and accountability: We will reimagine Education Stat as SchoolStat, so that it is a public-facing, teacher-informed performance dashboard which empowers teachers, parents and taxpayers to know what’s working, what’s not and to be a part of a decision-making process using disaggregated data and state-of-the-art interfaces.

-- Fix school overcrowding by continuing school construction and renovation projects—eliminating space shortages once and for all.
+- Fix school overcrowding: Unsustainable class sizes can be addressed by continuing school construction and renovation projects—eliminating space shortages once and for all.

-- Expand access to free full-day pre-K, helping parents—especially women—stay in the workforce without childcare barriers.
+- Expand access to free full-day pre-K: Universal Pre-k will help parents—especially women—stay in the workforce without childcare barriers.

-- Invest in community schools that offer wraparound services for students, families and underserved communities.
+- Invest in community schools: Community Schools offer wraparound services for students, families and underserved communities.
 Housing insecurity is a key factor in academic underperformance.
 We need to continue and expand critical programs like Rental Assistance grants programs so that our families are more secure leading to more successful children.

 Baltimore County can’t afford to fall behind.
 With Nick’s leadership, we’ll prioritize students, support teachers and make BCPS a system that truly works for every family.